-Jarni, who played for the Bianconeri in the mid-1990s, thinks it would be disastrous for Juve to get rid of a player as crucial as Vidal and believes the midfielder is the crucial cog in the Scudetto holders' first team.
+Jarni, who played for the Bianconeri in the mid-1990s, thinks that it would be disastrous for Juve to get rid of a player as crucial as Vidal and believes that the midfielder is the crucial cog in the Scudetto holders' first team.

 "There is no team in the world that doesn't need a player like Vidal, who is full of energy and confidence," the retired Croatia defensive star told Goal.

-"What [Angel] Di Maria was to Real Madrid in 2013-14, Vidal was to Juventus; he was the wheel that turned everything.
+"What [Angel] Di Maria was to Real Madrid in 2013-14, Vidal is to Juventus; he was the wheel that turned everything.
 Of course, now we have to see what the new coach will ask of him and which role Massimiliano Allegri will give him."

 Jarni also suggested that Paul Pogba - whose top performances during his two years with Juve have seen him similarly linked away from Turin - is destined for greatness if he can prevent his attitude from clouding his judgement.

 "Pogba has improved a lot in the last couple of years," he continued.
 "With help from Conte and the rest of the Juve team he became a top player.

 "He is still young and has temper but, if he manages to keep that under control - unlike some - he will have a big, big career."

 Allegri's appointment as Conte's replacement has not gone down well with many of the club's fans but Jarni mused that it will take a while before the former AC Milan boss can be judged.

 "A new Juve coach equals a new Juve philosophy," the ex-Real Madrid and Hadjuk Split left-back added, "nd it is always a question of how the players will adapt.